stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 :warning: **You will need to activate this environment every time you want to use these tools.**

+:question: **Questions:**
+- Now (with bio_tools activated), what is the output of the command `which fastqc`?
+- Now (with bio_tools activated), what is the output of the command `echo $PATH`?
+- Based on the previous answer, how do you think conda environments relate to your `PATH`?
+- Another tool in this environment that we will use today is named `cutadapt`.
+What version of `cutadapt` is in your `bio_tools` conda environment?
+How did you figure that out?

 ### Downloading an SRA dataset